amwebexpert/resume-template/README.md

 * http://amwebexpert.users.sourceforge.net/

-# Build and deploy
+# Update, Build and deploy

+First thing to do before you forget: update `AppConstants.DATE` value to the current date.
+Also update pages as required.
+Then you produce the production build by launching this script:

     `./build.sh`

-Then copy the whole `dist` folder content to your target webserver.
+Then copy the whole `dist/` folder content to your target webserver.

 # Licence